 States and Feds Diverge on Fair Sentencing Practices

-Of all the unjust features of our criminal legal system, one is particularly shocking: you can serve prison time for charges that you were found not guilty of.
+Of all the unjust features of our criminal legal system, one is particularly shocking: you can serve prison time for charges of which you were acquitted.

 As the Federal Sentencing Guidelines currently stand, the judge was allowed to punish McClinton for the murder despite his acquittal because she considered it “relevant conduct” for sentencing purposes.
 The guidelines mandate that a sentence take into account “all acts and omissions committed . . . by the defendant” or his accomplices.
 But “relevant conduct” need only be proven to the judge by a preponderance of the evidence — often described as 50 percent certainty plus a feather — whereas a jury must acquit if a crime isn’t proven beyond a reasonable doubt.
 This mismatch in the standard of proof for a conviction versus a harsher sentence lets federal sentences include time for crimes that a jury said the person on trial didn’t commit.